 Minimum Requirements for Stock Photos

-So here are the minimum requirements for good quality stock images, that will have your work be accepted by most agents:
+Here are most agents' minimum requirements for good quality stock images that will have your work be accepted by most agents:

-Ensure that white balance and color are correct.
+- Ensure that the white balance and color are correct.

-Make sure that the images you submit are copyright free.
+- Make sure that the images you submit are copyright-free.
 This means that there cannot be any brand names or logos on the image.
-Also, avoid shooting landmarks (like for instance the Empire State Building) or singled out modern architecture buildings.
-When photographing identifiable people or locations you need to have a model/location release form signed by the people or the owner of the location.
+Also, avoid shooting landmarks (for instance, the Empire State Building) or singling out modern architecture buildings.
+When photographing identifiable people or locations, you need to have a release form signed by the people in the picture or the owner of the location.

 Here are a few tips that will help you get the best results with your smartphone camera.